pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 In [Identity][crosswalk-identity] we demonstrate how to create typical IAM resources for use in Kubernetes.

-Separation of identities creates many functions: it can be used to limit the blast radius if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific workloads.
+Separation of identities is important for several reasons: it can be used to limit the blast radius if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific workloads.